xcxlang-org/xcx/documentation/language/io_terminal.md

 - **`.terminal` directives**: Are not expressions and cannot be assigned to variables.
 - **`.terminal !move`**: Arguments must be integers (`i`).
 - **Terminal Availability**: The VM will halt with a fatal error if console handles are redirected or unavailable.
+- **`.terminal !run`**: IS usable as a boolean expression (returns `b`), despite being listed among directives.
+Its "run" semantics are OS file-association based, not a guaranteed interpreter invocation.
+On systems without a registered file association (e.g. Windows), this triggers an OS-level "Open With" prompt instead of executing the file.
+To reliably re-invoke the interpreter on another script, spawn it explicitly via the interpreter's own executable path.